lenartlola/push_swap/README.md

 contains only `5` or `3` or under `3` elements, once it reaches this condition then we call the manual algorithms which I discussed above to sort the rest, and then return to the last frame and do something similar in the reverse order (More on it later).

+> perhaps, it can be clearer to replace

+* big with: 3-4
+* medium: 2
+* small: 1

 Figure(4):
 ```